Years 5 and 6

 Latin is introduced in Years 5 and 6.
 A small rodent named Minimus steals the show but pupils also study Roman Social History and Mythology as part of the course.

 Our SKULL programme forms the basis of the PRHSE curriculum and covers Skills, Knowledge and Understanding for Lifelong Learning.
 Within this programme pupils enhance their personal, social, moral, spiritual and cultural development as well as a whole range of life skills, such as First Aid and Internet Safety.
 To view the curriculum for the term for each subject, please click on the relevant Autumn Term Curriculum Planner on the right.

 Parents are positively encouraged to be involved in their child’s education.
 There is continuous assessment of each pupil’s progress throughout the School and information about academic progress and attainment is disseminated through reports and parents’ meetings.
-Our teachers are most welcoming and easily contactable via their own school email or through individual appointments.
+Click here to view our assessment and reporting schedules for this year.